-Selection of an information source that best matches your information need is important.
-It will not matter how carefully you have thought out your keywords etc if you are not using an appropriate source.
-All libraries offer a range of sources.
-Subject / Libguides are available in most libraries to give guidance as to the most appropriate source.
-CQUniversity Library has a range of Libguides to help identify appropriate sources.
+The sources you select will be determined by the requirements of the breath the literature review covers.
+No matter how carefully you have thought out your keywords you will only retrieve relevant material if you are using an appropriate source.
+CQUniversity Library has a range of LibGuides and list of Databases by subject to help identify appropriate sources.
 It is also important that you ascertain the scope (content, years covered) of each source and learn the features (eg. is truncation used? is boolean logic supported? etc).
-It is well worth the effort of reading the help screens available on each information source and using the advanced searching tips usually available.
+The help screens on each information source and the advanced searching tips will allow for more accurate searching.

 Step 5.
 Evaluating the information

-As sources are accessed and retrieved, look at each work closely.
-Read the abstract, introduction and conclusion.
-Before assessing the relevance of the item to your topic, it is vital that the scope, integrity and standing of the source is ascertained.
-As you retrieve sources:
+As sources are retrieved, look at each one closely.
+Read the abstract, introduction and conclusion to determine whether the work is relevant to your topic.
+The steps below will guide you in assessing the scope, integrity and standing of the relevant sources.

 - look at the date of publication - is the topic representative of thinking at that time

-- ascertain the intended audience - was the material written for a general audience? other researchers? particular groups with particular views?
+- who is the intended audience - was the material written for a general audience? other researchers? particular groups with particular views?